nicoekkart/cnf-chaos-engineering-deployment-tool/README.md

   -h, --help            show this help message and exit --nodes [NODES]       amount of nodes in the generated espec, not including
                         the master node
-  --no-control-server   Do not include the code to provision and setup a
+  --wall {wall1,wall2}  Target Virtual Wall, defaults to wall2 --hardware HARDWARE   Type of hardware, everything is supported except for
-                        control server with influx, grafana, private docker registry and control website --gateway             add a gateway + apache server for delay testing --wall {wall1,wall2}  Target Virtual Wall, defaults to wall2
+                        pcgen01
 ```
 Example for a three node cluster on wall1
 ```
 $ python generate-espec/main.py --wall wall1 --nodes 3
 ```
-Example for a ten node cluster on wall2 without control website if you want to only have a working Kubernetes installation
+Example for a ten node cluster on wall2 with pcgen02-5p hardware
 ```
-$ python generate-espec/main.py --nodes 10 --no-control-server
+$ python generate-espec/main.py --nodes 10 --hardware pcgen02-5p
 ```
 An espec.tar.gz file will be generated for both examples in the current working directory which can be uploaded in the jFed application.